A Nationwide Network of Champions Dedicated to Ending Social Isolation and Loneliness

 What is the benefit of becoming a Champion?

 As a network Champion you are a part of a group of passionate leaders and innovators at the local, state and national level dedicated to ending social isolation and loneliness.
 You will have opportunities to connect to and gain support from a collaborative network via an online network hub and stay informed on the latest research, tools and public awareness efforts from Commit to Connect.
+Information will be disseminated through outlets such as the Commit to Connect newsletter and periodic emails and through your participation in the online hub.

 Champions will also be able to participate in opportunities, such as working groups and free networking events/learning opportunities.